mulesoft-labs/raml-path-match/README.md

 The above is an example of passing the path `/123` to the result of the previous example.
 Notice that parameters will be automatically sanitized to the native JavaScript types.

+### Immutable Updates

+You can merge more parameters into the path after creation using `pathMatch.update(params)`.
+It'll return a new function, or reuse the current function if there's no functional difference with the new parameters.

 ## License

 Apache 2.0